• Skip to main content

 • The Weirkey Chronicles by Sarah Lin – 7/10

-* Both the books are translated from Chinese and available for free at freewebnovel.com.
-Due to translation the prose, dialogue and naming conventions are awkward and takes some getting used to.
+* The books are translated from Chinese and available for free at freewebnovel.com.
+It certainly is a good translation, but there may be slight awkwardness to the prose, dialogue and naming conventions which takes some getting used to.
 But give it time and get past it and you’ll get treated to a the ultimate OP MC + epic battles progression fantasy of all time!

 Slice of Life Fantasy